kajal8879/krabbydo/README.md

 - Rohan - I am satisfied with the result but in future I would like to improve the styling of the application as currently it looks a bit too bland for my taste.
 - Kajal -
 - Prachi - There are many things to figure out about the libraries and their usage.
-But after working on it, I am happy that I got to learn a new programming language
+But after working on it, I am happy that I got to learn a new programming language.

 ## License